British Rail Class 59: Class 59/2 for National Power

 National Power ordered a single locomotive in 1991 to operate trains of limestone to Drax Power Station in Yorkshire.
 It was built by EMD at London, Ontario, and arrived in the UK at Hull on 17 February 1994.
 It was taken to Derby for inspection and entered service on 14 March 1994.
 Five more locomotives were ordered in 1994 for coal traffic.
 These arrived in Hull on 4 August 1995 and were based at a new National Power depot at Ferrybridge.

 The six Class 59/2s have the same lighting arrangement as the 59/1s and are all equipped with the additional yaw dampers that were tested on 59104 which allows operation at up to 75 mph.
 Other changes to earlier builds are a carbon dioxide fire control system (instead of a Halon system), Ni-Cad batteries (instead of lead acid), drop-head knuckle couplers, and a more advanced slow speed control for merry-go-round power station coal train operation.

-Livery was a bright blue body with pale grey bodies, underframe and lower bodyside.
+Livery was a bright blue body with pale grey bogies, underframe and lower bodyside.
 Narrow white and red stripes ran along the side between the blue and grey.
 The fronts had signal yellow below the front windows with blue above.
 A white and red National Power logo was positioned in the centre of the sides.
 The number was painted below the drivers window (left side of the cab) and nameplates were fitted below the opposite cab window.
 12 names of vales were selected to allow for fleet expansion but only five were used.

 National Power ceased operating their own trains in April 1998 and the fleet was sold to English, Welsh and Scottish Railway who redeployed them on stone trains alongside Mendip Rail's 59/0s and 59/1s.